Emlyn Hughes: 1970–1975

-1975

 Hughes captained England for all of Mercer's seven games in charge, and initially maintained the role when Don Revie was appointed as Ramsey's permanent successor.
 However, after the first two qualifiers for the 1976 European Championships, Revie dropped Hughes from the team, giving the captaincy to Hughes' former Blackpool teammate Alan Ball.

+1976–1980

 With Liverpool under the guidance of Bob Paisley following Shankly's retirement in 1974, Hughes focused on club football.
 Liverpool won no honours in Paisley's first season in charge but achieved another League championship and UEFA Cup double in 1976.

-1977
+The 1977 European Cup in the Liverpool F.C. museum that Hughes lifted as captain, something he would repeat the following year when Liverpool retained the trophy.

-The 1976–77 season began with a shock recall to England by Don Revie, who played Hughes in the second qualifier for the 1978 World Cup, under national captain and clubmate Kevin Keegan.
+The 1976–77 season began with a shock recall to England by Don Revie, who played Hughes in the second qualifier for the 1978 World Cup, under national captain and clubmate Keegan.
 Hughes was now predominantly a central defender and played in a tactically disastrous team against Italy in Rome, which marked the lowest point of Revie's tenure as England manager.
 England lost 2–0.

 Revie selected Hughes for further games through the early part of 1977, during which time Liverpool sought an unprecedented treble of League Championship, FA Cup and European Cup.
 They won the title but lost the FA Cup final to bitter rivals Manchester United.
-Four days later, Hughes captained Liverpool to a 3–1 win over Borussia Mönchengladbach in Rome to win the 1977 European Cup Final, the first time the team won Europe's most prestigious club title.
-He was voted the Football Writers' Association Footballer of the Year.
+Four days later, Hughes captained Liverpool to a 3–1 win over Borussia Mönchengladbach in Rome to win the 1977 European Cup final, the first time the club had won Europe's most prestigious club title.
+Hughes recalled as he and Paisley embraced at full-time in Rome they said "Shanks", with Hughes stating that "Shanks had given us, given Bob, a chance to win that trophy."
+In 1977, Hughes was voted the Football Writers' Association Footballer of the Year.